panzerdp/dmitripavlutin.com/posts/051-react-stale/index.md

 [Open the demo](https://codesandbox.io/s/use-state-fixed-zz78r).
 Click *Increase async* quickly 2 times.
 The `counter` displays the correct value `2`.

-When a callback function that returns the new state based on the previous one is supplied to the state update function, React makes sure that the latest state value is supplied as an argument to that callback:
+When a callback that returns the new state based on the previous one is supplied to the state update function, React makes sure that the latest state value is supplied as an argument to that callback:

 ```javascript
 setCount(alwaysActualStateValue => newStateValue);
 ```

-That's why the stale closure problem that appears during state update is usually solved pretty well by using a functional way to update the state.
+That's why the stale closure problem that appears during state update is usually solved by using a functional way to update the state.

-## 4. Conclusion
+## 5. Conclusion

 The stale closure problem occurs when a closure captures outdated variables.